stevenalexander/node-tsoa-example-api/README.md

 ## Overview

 * `src/controllers` - controllers for API
-* `src/models` - interfaces for request/response objects used by controllers
 * `src/services` - services used by controllers
 * `src/errors` - custom errors
 * `src/swagger-ui` - static html used for serving swagger documentation as html UI